HowSuen/GoalMe/README.md

 Our main feature, Goal Tracker, allows users to set their goals, and branches into its children trackers, Academic Tracker, Fitness Tracker, and Finance Tracker.
 There is also a Completed Goals section for users to view the goals they have achieved.

 ### Profile
-Registered users are able to access their account profile, which displays their avatar, email and username.
+Registered users are able to access their account profile, which displays their Avatar, email and username.
 Users are also able to change their username and customise their Avatar.

 ### Gamified System
 Our Gamified System introduces a fun and rewarding way for users to set goals and pursue them.
 This motivates users to continue pursuing their goals and feel rewarded in the process of working towards their goals, thus ensuring sustainable and prolonged usage of our app.